First published in September 2019, updated in September 2021.

-September is Heritage Month in South Africa, the 24th of the month as National Heritage Day.
+September is Heritage Month in South Africa, with National Heritage Day celebrated on 24 September

-Each year in early spring, people across the nation get together to eat, drink and be merry, and to celebrate what makes us all uniquely South African.
-This is one of the Rainbow Nation’s newly implemented public holidays and encourages us to celebrate our cultural traditions and heritage.
+Each year in early spring, people across the nation get together to eat, drink and be merry, celebrating what makes us all uniquely South African.

 To learn more about the history, life and legend of King Shaka Zulu, the Anglo Zulu war and Zulu culture, book either the:

 We did so, knowing that the struggles against the injustice and inequities of the past are part of our national identity; they are part of our culture.
-We knew that, if indeed our nation has to rise like the proverbial phoenix from the ashes of division and conflict, we had to acknowledge those whose selfless efforts and talents were dedicated to this goal of non-racial democracy.”
+We knew that, if indeed our nation had to rise like the proverbial phoenix from the ashes of division and conflict, we had to acknowledge those whose selfless efforts and talents were dedicated to this goal of non-racial democracy.

 In more recent years, National Heritage Day has become synonymous with National Braai (Barbecue) Day.
 Some call it Shisa Nyama or Ukosa, while others call it a braai, but whatever the occasion, nothing beats gathering around a wood fire to cook a meal and celebrate together.

 There is nothing more South African than lighting a fire and cooking a meal, and it’s something that crosses racial, cultural, religious and social boundaries.
 The National Braai Day in South Africa was developed by Stellenbosch native, Jan Scannell – more commonly known as ‘Jan Braai’ – who quit his job in finance in 2005 to focus on the National Braai Day Initiative.

 Just like the Irish have St Patrick’s Day, the French have Bastille Day and Australians have Australia Day, National Braai Day calls on all South Africans to unite around fires and share and celebrate our unique culture and heritage.